|This is an unofficial version.

 "prescribed" means prescribed by regulation.

-2(3) An application for a licence under subsection (1), (2), (2.1) or (2.2) shall be made to the minister or such other person designated by the minister and acting under his authority, upon a form prescribed in the regulations, and shall be accompanied by the fee, if any, prescribed under this Act or the regulations; and upon receipt of an application the minister or the person designated by him may issue a licence to the applicant.
+An application for a licence under subsection (1), (2) or (2.1) shall be made to the minister or such other person designated by the minister and acting under his authority, upon a form prescribed in the regulations, and shall be accompanied by the fee, if any, prescribed under this Act or the regulations; and upon receipt of an application the minister or the person designated by him may issue a licence to the applicant.

-2(4) The minister shall not issue a licence to a person to apply a pesticide or fertilizer, or to transport manure or apply it to land, unless the person produces evidence satisfactory to the minister that he or she has a valid and subsisting liability insurance policy in an amount acceptable to the minister.
+The minister shall not issue a licence to a person to apply a pesticide or fertilizer or to apply manure to land unless the person produces evidence satisfactory to the minister that he or she has a valid and subsisting liability insurance policy in an amount acceptable to the minister.

-2(5) Where for any reason the insurance policy of a person who has been issued a licence to apply a pesticide or fertilizer, or to transport manure or apply it to land, is revoked, cancelled or terminated prior to the expiration of the licence, the licence is automatically terminated.
+Where for any reason the insurance policy of a person who has been issued a licence to apply a pesticide or fertilizer or to apply manure to land is revoked, cancelled or terminated prior to the expiration of the licence, the licence is automatically terminated.

 (a) the recognition of licences for the application of pesticides or fertilizers; and